xiaoxianyu-office/mm/Skills/Effects.md

 These effects require the plugin "EffectLib" to be installed to use.

-Note: EffectLib was dropped in MM ver 4.11, they may still work with older versions however.
+Note: EffectLib was dropped in MM ver 4.11, so the below effects no longer work.

 | Effect Mechanic     | Description                                           |
 |---------------------|-------------------------------------------------------|